martienssenlab/maize-code/README.md

 Makes a `selected_peaks` file with the peaks called in the merged sample and both pseudo-replicates with bedtools intersect\
 Makes some stats on the number of peaks

+- __MaizeCode_TF_analysis.sh__\
+Merges biological replicates and split into pseudo-replicates\
+For each type of file (replicate1, replicate2, pseudo-replicate1, pseudo-replicate2 and merged) in parallel:\
+Calls peaks with macs2 (calls broad peaks for H3K4me1, and narrow peaks for H3K4me3 and H3K27ac)\
+Makes bigwig files with deeptools (log2 FC vs Input, normalizing each file by CPM)\
+Plot Fingerprint\
+Waits for the previous steps to proceed\
+Makes IDR analysis for biological replicates with idr\
+Makes a `selected_peaks` file with the peaks called in the merged sample and both pseudo-replicates with bedtools intersect\
+Makes some stats on the number of peaks\
+Search for motifs on the selected peaks and on the replicated peaks (present in both biological replicates) with meme\
+Search for motifs on the selected peaks with homer (_might be limiter to the best combination of motifs/peak files in the future_)\

 - __MaizeCode_RNA_analysis.sh__\
 Processes each sample in parallel\
 For RAMPAGE data:\